obspy/obspy/Installation-on-Linux.md

   * makes it possible to modify internal ObsPy code

 ## Via Linux Package Management (Debian/Ubuntu)
 The easiest and cleanest way to install the most recent stable release ObsPy under Debian and Ubuntu globally for all system users is using the ObsPy Debian Packages.
 The package management system will automatically install all necessary components and dependencies needed for using ObsPy.
-The package management will also automatically check for new releases and give an update dialog in case new tagged versions are
+The package management will also automatically check for new releases and give an update dialog in case new tagged versions become available.

 * [[Installation using the ObsPy apt repository|Installation on Linux via Apt Repository]]